 We are having sexual problems.
 Will this therapy help us?

 Most sexual problems in a relationship are a result of a difficulty in resolving differences or behavioural/anxiety-based factors.
 For example, mis-matched libidos in a relationship is an issue of resolving differences.
 With his clinical psychology background as well as being a couples counsellor, Rowan is well=placed to help couples, whatever the cause of the sexual difficulties.

 ONE OF US HAD AN AFFAIR.
 CAN THIS THERAPY HELP US WITH THAT?

-Yes, a number of the couples we work with have had an infidelity.
+Yes, Rowan has worked with many couples where there has been infidelity.
 This is usually a very painful event and can be hard for a couple to work through the impact and repair on their own.
 The discussions often quickly escalate into conflict or the topic is largely ignored.
 Our approach helps the couple process the event and address the issues that contributed to the infidelity occurring.
 We help the couple rebuild their relationship into a new, stronger relationship.

 I'm worried about the cost.